Skip to main content

 Note

-An input table needs to be prepared for each transcoding operation.
+An input table containing the RampIDs to be translated needs to be prepared for each operation.

-When creating tables, keep the following guidelines in mind (in addition to the guidelines listed in the sections below):
+When creating input tables, keep the following guidelines in mind:

 • Every column name must be unique in a table.